-The accompanying financial forecast consisting of a Statement of Operations included in the Business and Financial Plan for the Office of the Provincial Auditor for the year ended March 31, 2021, is the responsibility of management of the Office.
+The accompanying financial forecast consisting of a Statement of Operations included in the Business and Financial Plan for the Office of the Provincial Auditor for the year ended March 31, 2022, is the responsibility of management of the Office.
 Management has prepared the financial forecast in accordance with generally accepted accounting principles in Canada.
 The financial information presented elsewhere in this Business and Financial Plan is consistent with that in the financial forecast.

 To ensure the integrity and objectivity of the financial data, management maintains an appropriate code of conduct, a comprehensive system of internal controls including written policies and procedures, and an organizational structure that segregates duties.
 These measures provide reasonable assurance that the most probable set of economic conditions are reflected in the assumptions the Office developed to prepare the financial forecast.
-These measures also provide reasonable assurance that the assumptions are suitably supported and consistent with the goals and plans developed by the Office, and provide a reasonable basis for the forecast.
+These measures also provide reasonable assurance that the goals and plans developed by the Office, and provide a reasonable basis for the forecast.